awesomerank/awesomerank.github.io/lists/sbilly/awesome-security.md

 - [Best Linux Penetration Testing Distributions @ CyberPunk](https://n0where.net/best-linux-penetration-testing-distributions/) - Description of main penetration testing distributions
 - [Security @ Distrowatch](http://distrowatch.com/search.php?category=Security) - Website dedicated to talking about, reviewing and keeping up to date with open source operating systems

 ## Datastores

-- [Vault](https://www.vaultproject.io/) - An encrypted datastore secure enough to hold environment and application secrets.
 - [Safe ★98](starkandwayne/safe) - A Vault CLI that makes reading from and writing to the Vault easier to do.
 - [Sops ★481](mozilla/sops) - An editor of encrypted files that supports YAML, JSON and BINARY formats and encrypts with AWS KMS and PGP.
+- [passbolt](https://www.passbolt.com/) - The password manager your team was waiting for.
+Free, open source, extensible, based on OpenPGP.
+- [Vault](https://www.vaultproject.io/) - An encrypted datastore secure enough to hold environment and application secrets.

 ## Other Awesome Lists